 In his 38‑year career with Lear and its predecessor companies, he held key positions in various engineering, manufacturing, and general management roles.
 Mr. Way served as chief executive officer of Lear from 1988 to 2000, and as Lear chairman from 1988 through 2002.
 His extensive background and knowledge in financial matters and investor relations coupled with the governmental, legal and governance expertise he gained over his career, qualify him to serve on the Boards.

 As an active certified public accountant, the Boards benefit from Ms. Wright’s extensive technical expertise and experience in financial accounting and reporting, corporate finance and risk management.
 She has extensive experience working in a consumer‑oriented business environment.
 Prior to Southwest, Ms. Wright was a manager with Arthur Young & Co. in Dallas.
-Ms. Wright holds both a bachelor’s and a master’s degree in Accountancy from the University of North Texas and is a member of Financial Executives Institute and the Texas Society of Certified Public Accountants.
+Ms. Wright holds both a bachelor’s and a master’s degree in accountancy from the University of North Texas and is a member of Financial Executives Institute and the Texas Society of Certified Public Accountants.

-John B. Yasinsky, 72, is the retired chairman and chief executive officer of OMNOVA Solutions Inc., a Fairlawn, Ohio‑based developer, manufacturer, and marketer of emulsion polymers, specialty chemicals, and building products.
-He has been a director of A. Schulman, Inc. since 2000.
-He has been a director of CMS Energy and Consumers Energy since 1994.
+John B. Yasinsky, 74, is the retired chairman and chief executive officer of OMNOVA Solutions Inc. (“OMNOVA”), a Fairlawn, Ohio‑based developer, manufacturer, and marketer of emulsion polymers, specialty chemicals, and building products.
+He is a director of TriState Capital Bank and TriState Capital Holding, Inc. He has been a director of A. Schulman, Inc. since 2000.
+He has been a director of CMS and Consumers since 1994.

-A former White House Fellow, Mr. Yasinsky served from 1999 until his retirement in 2000 as chairman and chief executive officer of OMNOVA Solutions, Inc., and continued as chairman until February 2001.
+A former White House Fellow, Mr. Yasinsky served from 1999 until his retirement in 2000 as chairman and chief executive officer of OMNOVA, and continued as chairman until February 2001.
 From 1994 to 1999 he was the chairman and chief executive officer of GenCorp; and for three decades prior, worked in various positions for Westinghouse Electric Corporation, including serving as group president.
-He is a director of TriState Capital Bank and TriState Capital Holdings, Inc. His qualifications to serve on the Boards derive from his prior positions, which provided him with in‑depth experience in supplying power systems equipment and services to regulated utilities and in project management for alternative energy technologies such as solar, wind, fuel cells, coal gasification, waste‑to‑energy, geothermal, nuclear, and waste processing.
+His qualifications to serve on the Boards derive from his prior positions, which provided him with in‑depth experience in supplying power systems equipment and services to regulated utilities and in project management for alternative energy technologies such as solar, wind, fuel cells, coal gasification, waste‑to‑energy, geothermal, nuclear, and waste processing.